sameerguru/Projects/README.md

 # Projects
-I made some projects using html and css
+I made some projects using html,css and Javascript